GDSC-RCCIIT/General-Purpose-Scripts/scripts/PasswordStrengthChecker/README.md

-# Password Strength Checker
+# Password Leak Checker
 > This python script will allow you to check if your password has been
-> compromised in any ofthe data breaches.
+> compromised in any other data breaches.
 > This is the simple way of checking how strong is your password.

 ## Why use this